-All of the Group subsidiaries have implemented core banking systems selected from a list approved by Head Office, thereby meeting central bank requirements for greater automation.
+Several subsidiaries are in the final stages of replacing their legacy core banking systems with a new modern core banking system.
 The subsidiaries are now introducing new solutions in areas such as digital banking, compliance, risk management, and cyber security as well as exploring new technologies related to Artificial Intelligence and Robotic Process Automation.
 Digital Banking, Digital Transformation and FinTech are major areas where the Group is actively setting strategies to ensure that it leverages opportunities and overcomes challenges associated with disruption.